containers/containertoolbx.org/doc.md

 By default, Toolbx containers are named after their corresponding images.
 If the image has a tag, then the tag is included in the name of the container, but it's separated by a hyphen, not a colon.
 For example, the default name for containers created from the `arch-toolbox:latest` images will be `arch-toolbox-latest` and those from the `fedora-toolbox:{{ page.fedora-version }}` images will be `fedora-toolbox-{{ page.fedora-version }}`.

-#### Paths

-Toolbx expects the following paths to have the specified attributes:
-* `/etc/krb5.conf.d`: If present, MUST be a directory where the containers' `root` user can create a regular file.
-* `/etc/localtime`: If present, MUST be a regular file.
-* `/etc/machine-id`: If present, MUST be a regular file.
-* `/etc/timezone`: If present, MUST be a regular file.

 #### PKCS #11

 Images SHOULD use the `/etc/pkcs11/modules` directory to configure [PKCS #11](https://en.wikipedia.org/wiki/PKCS_11) modules, and the directory SHOULD be present.
 If the directory is present then it MUST be possible for the containers' `root` user to create a regular file inside it.